Response of a Kerr black hole to a generic tidal perturbation

-Unlike the Newtonian case, in the relativistic context, tidal fields are not only of gravitational origin, but can also be due to external scalar, or, electromagnetic field.
-There are Newman-Penrose scalars associated with these perturbations as well, which are denoted by $\zeta^{(s)}$.
-This can be connected to the standard convention, as in \cite{Teukolsky:1972my, Teukolsky:1973ha}, in the following manner: (a) for scalar perturbation ($s=0$), we have $\zeta^{(0)}=\Phi$, (b) for electromagnetic perturbation ($s=\pm 1$), we have $\zeta^{(1)}=\phi_{0}$, and $\zeta^{(-1)}=\phi_{2}$, and finally (c) for gravitational perturbation ($s=\pm 2$), we have, $\zeta^{(2)}=\Psi_{0}$, and $\zeta^{(-2)}=\Psi_{4}$.
+Unlike the Newtonian case, in the relativistic context, tidal fields are not only of gravitational origin but can also be due to an external scalar or electromagnetic field.
+There are Newman-Penrose scalars associated with these perturbations as well and are denoted by $\zeta^{(s)}$.
+This can be connected to the standard convention, as in Refs.~\cite{Teukolsky:1972my, Teukolsky:1973ha}, in the following manner: (a) for scalar perturbation ($s=0$), we have $\zeta^{(0)}=\Phi$; (b) for electromagnetic perturbation ($s=\pm 1$), we have $\zeta^{(1)}=\phi_{0}$, and $\zeta^{(-1)}=\phi_{2}$; and finally (c) for gravitational perturbation ($s=\pm 2$), we have $\zeta^{(2)}=\Psi_{0}$, and $\zeta^{(-2)}=\Psi_{4}$.